eng3844f17/eng3844f17.github.io/_projects/participation-memo.md

 <ul class="project-top-info">
   <li>
-    <b>Timeframe</b>: 11/13 &ndash; 12/20</li>
+    <b>Due</b>: 12/20</li>
   <li>
     <b>Points</b>: 100</li>
 </ul>

 ## Description

-In this final assignment, you must write a memo that reports on how you contributed to this class as a colleague.
-Prompts will be provided to help you develop material for this memo.
+In this assignment, you must write a basic memo that reports on how you contributed to this class as a colleague.
+The main objective of this assignment is to reflect on one's own ability to contribute to a collegial effort to learn, meet, and even exceed the class/project objectives.

-More TBA.
+## Prompts

+Complete your memo by responding to the following prompts:

+- At the beginning, make a claim about what participation grade you deserve, and use the subsequent prompts to make a case for that grade.
+- Discuss how you participated within the class and group discussions.
+- Discuss how you contributed to the group activities.

 <figure id="twitter-css-body" class="figure-inline">
   <img src="/images/ut-prosim.jpg" alt="Image of head of the drillfield." />